maolro/raldamain/en/rules/ranks/Weapons/piercing blades.md

 Add your rank in piercing blades to all attack and defense rolls made with weapons of this category.

 <u>Sneak Attack:</u> Your attacks are capable of targeting your enemies' weaknesses.
 Whenever you successfully hit a surprised target or one you are flanking increase the damage you inflict by your dexterity stat.
 Additionally, before you attack you can choose to target a vulnerable part of your target, taking a -2 penalty to attacks in exchange of ignoring 2 points of defense your target has.
 If you manage to reduce your target's defense to 0 with this ability you can inflict a mild permanent wound on impact.
-At rank III you can ignore 3 points of defense with this ability and at rank V you can ignore 4 points.
+At rank III you can use this ability twice per attack and at rank V you can use it three time

 ## Rank II